AshyBoxy/oogacraft-packwiz/README.md

 - download mods to more uniform filenames?

 ## Current Issues
-- fabric seasons said to install the croptopia compat mod?
 - i do still want fsit
+- identity crashes when trying to open its menu